elad84/probabilistic-models-project-ui/README.md

 # probabilistic-models-project-ui

-if you does not have npm installed on your computer install npm
+if you does not have npm installed on your computer install npm nnnn

 After it is installed, go the home folder of the project.